shachi-hardi/HippocraticAI-Takehome/README.md

 * Creativity
 * Safety

-If the story fails, the judge returns **concrete fixes**, which are applied in a bounded revision loop.
+If the story fails, the judge returns **fixes**, which are applied in a revision loop.

 ---